 What a valuable resource this website is!
 I’m honored to be able to talk about professional pet sitting on it because pet sitting is an ideal home-based business.

 Since the pet-owning client provides the food and supplies necessary to care properly for their pet, there’s not a lot of inventory required of a pet sitter.
 A designated office area with a computer and locking file cabinet to store client house keys and information are the basics needed along with a cell phone.

 But first, my entrepreneurial journey.
 I once worked for a manufacturer of airline seating in their HR department.
 They hired me one week out of college, and I spent seven years with them—and absolutely loved it.
 (I’d probably still be there if life hadn’t happened.)
 An economic recession occurred during 1982-83.
-(Anyone remember waiting in lines to buy gas?)
+(Anyone remembers waiting in lines to buy gas?)
 It resulted in many of our company’s contracts being canceled.
-This led to widespread layoffs which meant long hours for those of us in HR and some incredibly depressing days letting go long-time employees.
+This led to widespread layoffs which meant long hours for those of us in HR and some incredibly depressing days letting go of long-time employees.
 With our workforce reduced by half, the next step was reducing our HR department personnel.
-Finding myself at a burned out point and extremely disillusioned with the “corporate world,” I was only too happy to volunteer for an employment termination.
+Finding myself at a burned-out point and extremely disillusioned with the “corporate world,” I was only too happy to volunteer for employment termination.

 The company was generous with a severance package which gave me a few months to contemplate my future.
 It was during these months that I found the luxury of buying groceries on a Tuesday morning or mowing the yard on a Thursday afternoon (versus doing everything on the weekend!) very appealing.
 Being somewhat “distrustful” of the corporate environment and liking the ability to “set my hours” convinced me that starting my own business was the way to ensuring my financial future and having control in my life.